zzsun777/cpp_multithreaded_order_matching_engine/README.md

 For the time being, this projectis using opensource QuickFix engine and FIX specification 4.2.

 **How multithreading is implemented for order matching:** The engine mainly consists of 2 parts : a FIX server/engine and the order matching layer.
+If you look at the source , the concurrency layer ( "source/concurrent" , using concurrent word since MS using concurrency for their own libraries ) , the engine currently is using 1 lock free SPSC ring buffer and other fine grained lock based ring buffer and queues.
+Also the engine currently makes use of a set of CPU cache aligned allocators for memory allocations. ( "source/memory" ) See end of this readme for future plans.

 The core of order matching layer is called a central order book, which keeps order books per security symbol.
 Each order book has a table for bids and another table for asks.
 Briefly the multithreaded system works as below :